 Technology: It’s no secret that Gen Z expects convenience.
 And with healthcare technology continuing to evolve, this might be the perfect opportunity to reach them.
 Gen Z has never known a world without the Internet, or without near-constant access to mobile devices and apps.
 This means that sharing data online, often in many places, comes naturally to them, especially when it leads to a convenient outcome.
 And while most of the general population still prefers in-person appointments, 41% of Gen Zers—the most of any generation by far—prefer telehealth appointments.

-Platforms & Tactics: Gen Z heavily engages with Instagram, Snapchat and YouTube.
+Where to Reach Them: Gen Z heavily engages with Instagram, Snapchat and YouTube.
 Providing access to simple in-app forms, click-to-call/schedule technology and any artificial intelligence (AI) integration is likely to resonate with them.